-However, under the Reef protection regulations, from 1 June 2020 all grains and horticulture producers in all Reef regions will be required to obtain an environmental authority (permit) if commencing new or expanded cropping or horticulture activities on five hectares or more that do not meet the cropping history test.
+However, under the Reef protection regulations, from 1 June 2021 (deferred from 1 June 2020) all grains and horticulture producers in all Reef regions will be required to obtain an environmental authority (permit) if commencing new or expanded cropping or horticulture activities on five hectares or more that do not meet the cropping history test.

 For detailed information on new or expanded cropping, please refer to the new or expanded cropping page.

 What is the process for developing the minimum practice agricultural standards for grains and horticulture and how can I provide feedback?

 The minimum practice agricultural standards will be developed by the Department of Environment and Science in consultation with industry.
 They will be released for public consultation for a statutory period of at least 30 business days under section 318A of the Environmental Protection Act 1994.

 The public consultation period will be advertised on the Queensland Government’s Get Involved website and on this website.